rbajpai-unc/comp423-course-notes/docs/tutorials/rust-setup.md

         ```
         git remote add origin https://github.com/<your-username>/Basic-Rust-Tutorial
         ```
+        !!! note
             Make sure to replace <your-username> with your git username
     6. We can now push our commit we made earlier with
     ``` git push --set-upstream origin main```
 # Creating a Dev Container